acarapetis/cv/README.md

 # CV
 This is my CV.
-It's written in [Pug](https://pugjs.org/), which is a simple templating engine that compiles directly to HTML.
-I've handcrafted the [CSS styles](./style.sass) so that the same document looks good in print and on any screen - try it on your phone!
+It's written in plain HTML and CSS.
+I've handcrafted the [CSS styles](./style.css) so that the same document looks good in print and on any screen - try it on your phone!

 It also compiles to PDF using [ReLaXed](https://github.com/RelaxedJS/ReLaXed).